carlshan/CalculatorApp/README.md

 ### Laying Out The Calculator
-> (The source of the contente below is from Kyle's blog [here](https://kylewbanks.com/blog/react-native-tutorial-part-2-designing-a-calculator))
+> (The source of the content below is from Kyle's blog [here](https://kylewbanks.com/blog/react-native-tutorial-part-2-designing-a-calculator))

 The first thing we’ll want to do is layout the calculator.
 The calculator is going to have two primary sections: